The Way Program

 Confirmation requirements for all teens regardless of where they go to high school

 A teen attending the Catholic High School sessions (Choice B) can miss 1 of the 5 sessions.
-If they miss more than 1 of the 5 sessions they will be placed in a 'deffered' status & repeat the missed sessions the following year & then receive the sacrmament the following year.
+If they miss more than 1 of the 5 sessions they will be placed in a 'deferred' status & repeat the missed sessions the following year & then receive the sacrament the following year.

 In year 2 of Confirmation preparation, the Candidate will need to provide information and documents (referred to as paperwork) related to Confirmation.
 This paperwork is an integral part of Confirmation preparation and must be completed on a timely basis.